citp/privacy-policy-historical/j/ja/jam/jamplay.com.md

 ### Privacy Support

-If you wish to access your personal data, delete, or have an enquiry about our privacy policy, please contact us:
+If you wish to access your personal data, update, delete, or have an enquiry about our privacy policy, please contact us:

   * sending an email to support@jamplay.com
   * calling us at 1-877-999-4526

-### Notification of Privacy Statement Changes
+### Notification of Privacy Policy Changes

-We may update this privacy statement to reflect changes to our information practices.
+We may update this privacy policy to reflect changes to our information practices.
 If we make any material changes we will notify you by email (sent to the e-mail address specified in your account) or by means of a notice on this Site prior to the change becoming effective.
 We encourage you to periodically review this page for the latest information on our privacy practices.